 February 2020 - February 2021

-A research and development project for a film and/or performance by Adam Castle.
+A research and development project for a film by Adam Castle.

 ‘O monstrous!
 O strange!’, is a quote from A Midsummer’s Night’s Dream.
 The project explaores th play being about ‘strange’ desires, echoing queer experiences, and people being viewed as ‘monstrous’, echoing the act of othering.
 The play is globally significant, yet has connections to two Scottish sites – Puck’s Glen and Stirling Castle.

 Puck’s Glen, a forge in Cowal, is named after the fairy character Puck.
 The year before A Midsummer’s Night’s Dream was written there was a plan for a lion to pull a chariot through Stirling Castle.
 This was cancelled due to fear of scaring people and in A Midsummer’s Night’s Dream there is a line about a one of the character’s being too scary for the women at the royal court if dressed as a lion.
 It is thought that this is a joke referencing the incident at Stirling Castle.

 This research and development stage of the project is funded by The National Lottery through Creative Scotland.
 With partnership, support and/or assistance from Royal Scottish Academy, Historic Environment Scotland, Forestry and Land Scotland, Dunoon Burgh Halls, Argyll & Bute Council, CHARTS Argyll & Bute and The Fruitmarket Gallery.